Chapter 3.5 – Ports and the Circular Economy

 3. Reserve strategic locations in planning terms to avoid irreversible choices that hinder the CE transition.
 A physical environment that is attractive for circular behavior can contribute to the transition to a circular economy.

-4. Plan and develop infrastructure for the circular economy: Circular economy requires timely adjustments in transport and energy network infrastructure and the space required to transport materials, goods, and the required (renewable) energy.
+4. Plan and develop infrastructure for the circular economy.
+The circular economy requires timely adjustments in transport and energy network infrastructure and the space required to transport materials, goods, and the required (renewable) energy.

 B. The (re)development and (re)use of port sites

-Non-greenfield land might face major challenges in attracting project developers and investors because of (historical) environmental contamination, even if these lands do (or could) have enormous potential in terms of space for port renewal or the implantation of new companies.
-Environmental contamination can involve soil penetration of chemicals, asbestos-containing materials, lead-based paints, and hazardous wastes.
-These locations can be frightening for most developers and business owners due to the fear of expensive environmental liability, high remediation costs, and unsafe conditions for workers.
+Non-greenfield land may face significant challenges in attracting project developers and investors due to prior environmental contamination, even if these lands have enormous potential in terms of space for port renewal or the establishment of new activities.
+Environmental contamination can involve the penetration of chemicals, asbestos-containing materials, lead-based paints, and hazardous waste into the soil.
+These locations can be intimidating for most developers and business owners due to concerns about expensive environmental liabilities, high remediation costs, and unsafe working conditions.

 Brownfield redevelopment frees space for various uses and creates more available property for sale or lease, providing ports with additional sources of revenue.
 Besides, redevelopment of previously used sites can help alleviate pressure on undeveloped wetlands and coastal areas, thus protecting important coastal habitats.

-Quite a few countries have worked out specific regulatory frameworks in order to facilitate the redevelopment or regeneration of brownfield sites.
-An example is the so-called brownfield covenants or agreements signed between a public authority on the one hand and the actors of a brownfield project on the other hand, in which the necessary agreements are made about temporal demands and expectations and procedural requirements and expectations.
+Specific regulatory frameworks have been established to facilitate the redevelopment or regeneration of brownfield sites.
+An example is the so-called brownfield covenants or agreements signed between a public authority on the one hand and the actors of a brownfield project on the other hand, in which the necessary agreements are made about temporal demands, expectations, and procedural requirements.
 The brownfield covenant makes it possible to work on the concrete redevelopment of the port site or area over a longer period of time within the agreed framework.
 The responsible government or public agency might also provide a number of financial benefits when concluding a brownfield agreement, such as:

 • A specific procedure for expropriating essential land to realize the project.